chaunguyen3rd/workshop-01-wordpress-deployment-on-eks/content/7-cleanup/7.6-cleanupiam/_index.md

   - At the popup, enter **confirm** and click **Delete**.
   ![Cleanup](/images/7.cleanup/ws01-cleanup37.png)

-So we finish all resources needed for this lab.
+So we finish cleaning up all resources needed for this lab.